 Remember your guests' travels with a push pin map guestbook #Decor#guestbook#maps#steal-this-idea#travel theme Updated Dec 26 2016 (Posted Mar 14 2016) Catherine Clark bijouxandbits Photos by Anna Jaye Photography We aren't talking about "pinning" in terms of Pinterest for once.
 We're talking an actual push pin map guestbook.
 Brenna and Dennis had a nifty, thrifty idea for their guestbook: guests placed a pin on a map indicating from where they traveled.
 This ideas serves two purposes: find out who traveled the farthest, and have a visual keepsake of where all your guests live.
 Super fun times!
 Let's hear from Brenna on the whole scheme.
 We were surrounded by so many people we love.
 Dennis has a very large family, and we both have many friends, so instead of trying to cut down on either group, we invited everyone, which brought quite a few people together.
 We were lucky to have a number of people travel long distances for the wedding, so at the entrance we had people put a pin in the map to say where they came from.
 The longest distance: Uganda!
 Uganda be kidding me!
 Uuuugh, sorry for that pun.
 Can you blame me?
 Let's hear your own guestbook ideas, if you're having one.
-Brenna and Dennis being cuties More guestbook ideas: Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Cads About Matrimony: The wedding game that doesn't suck!
+Brenna and Dennis being cuties More guestbook ideas: Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Cads About Matrimony: The wedding game that doesn't suck!
 NEXT Try not to cheesy grin at this Wiccan wedding decades in the making Show/Hide comments [ 2 ] I've thought it would be fun to have an address book guest book.
 There's the immediate benefit of having the right mailing address for a thank you card, but I think it would also be fun to collect email addresses, phone numbers, Twitter/Instagram handles, maybe even birthdates!
 Reply I wish we had done some sort of really cool noticeable guestbook.
 We bought a diary at a horror convention and but it on the gift table with a sign.
 Problem was, a couple people brought large gifts and set them right on top of the guestbook!
 By the time I noticed and fixed it cocktail hour was halfway over and everyone had already visited the table so we only got something like 12 messages 🙁 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.